Kaef/ulisp-esp/README.md

 ## General remarks and changelog:

+### Changelog uLisp 2.5c-esp (Kaef)

+* floating point fix, to test enter 70.0 -- if 70.0 given back, fix is applied
+* fix a bug with parenthesis highlighting when entering a string

 ### Installation (WROVER-KIT-LCD, support for display & PS/2 keyboard)
 A big thanks to everyone who wrote the below libraries.
 * TFT_eSPI: (works with WROVER-KIT-LCD V.4.1 only (ILI9341 chip only unless re-configured)